AshWReaper/Gulp-Browsersync/README.md

 npm install --save-dev  gulp-connect-php

 ## Create a gulpfile

- - copy the code from this gulp file:
+Create a new gulpfile.js file and copy the code from here: https://github.com/AshWReaper/Gulp-Browsersync/blob/main/gulpfile.js

-exports.default = defaultTask; // gulp
-exports.build = buildTask; // gulp build
+# Start the project

-exports.start = series(watchFilesTask, browsersyncTask); // gulp start
+gulp start